 If you are unable to attend meetings at our offices or during regular office hours, we can usually arrange a home or out of hours appointment.

-Dissolution of a Civil Partnership – Further Information
+Dissolution of Civil Partnerships

-The process takes around 6 months, but it is usual not to finalise the dissolution until a financial agreement has been reached.
+The process usually takes around 6 months, but it is usual not to finalise the dissolution until a financial agreement has been reached.

 In the same way that on divorce married couples have substantial rights and obligations, those exist on dissolution of civil partnership.
 They include:-